 A brunch wedding differs from an evening event in more ways than just the time of day.
 For one thing, "no one's wearing sequins at 10 a.m.," Domino says.
 A brunch wedding tends to feel more like a garden party or a co-ed bridal shower, and that could be something your guests look forward to.
 "It's kind of fun to make a brunch event a bit of a fashion show," Domino says.
 The gentlemen can pull out the seersucker suits, brightly colored pants, and playful bowties they rarely have a chance to wear.

 5. Your Décor Should Match the Brunch Wedding Vibe

-For those of us who've kept a mental wedding inspiration board long before Pinterest existed (you know who you are), it might be tough to rethink color schemes and flower choices and gold trim on the flatware.
+For those of us who've kept a mental wedding inspiration board long before Pinterest existed (you know who you are), it might be tough to rethink color schemes, flower choices, and gold trim on the flatware.
 But because a brunch wedding is generally more casual, it's important to consider the ways décor details can reflect that: Instead of billowing floral centerpieces, use wildflowers in mason jars; or have your caterer set up a food bar instead of a sit-down meal or traditional buffet.
-Casual décor options are different, but just as endless as formal ones.
+Casual décor options are different but just as endless as formal ones.